intjelic/remofile/docs/design-decisions.rst

 As for file permissions, a file always is readable and writable by the user, but not executable (unless it's a directory of course).
-The group and public permissions are defined by the configure of the client or the server.
+The group and public permissions are defined by the configuration of the client or the server.

 Not tuned for performance